kmaork/madbg/README.md

 ## Possible effects

-What madbg does that might affect your program:
+What madbg does that might affect a debugged program:
-- Changes the pgid and sid of your process
+- Changes the pgid and sid of the debugged process
-- Changes the CTTY of your process
+- Changes the CTTY of the debugged process
-- Affects child processes in unknown ways (I have not checked yet)
+- Affects child processes in unknown ways (Not tested yet)

 What madbg doesn't do:
 - Writes or reads from stdio